-- CCCs that do not meet criteria can be re-evaluated using quarterly data, through our reconsideration process.
-If the quality and performance indexes improve, and are meeting the market criteria for inclusion during two consecutive quarters, the CCC will be given CCD status. - Since CCCs can earn CCD status on a quarterly basis, we reserve the right to remove the CCD status if the CCC demonstrates significant decline in performance below the required criteria in four consecutive quarters, or if the CCC discontinues its collaborative agreement with us and does not meet the standard CCD criteria.
+CCCs that do not meet criteria can be re-evaluated using quarterly data, through our reconsideration process.
+If the quality and performance indexes improve, and are meeting the market criteria for inclusion during two consecutive quarters, the CCC will be given CCD status.

-Cigna Centers of Excellence pathway to achieve CCD
+Since CCCs can earn CCD status on a quarterly basis, we reserve the right to remove the CCD status if the CCC demonstrates significant decline in performance below the required criteria in four consecutive quarters, or if the CCC discontinues its collaborative agreement with us and does not meet the standard CCD criteria.

-We evaluate hospital-stay outcomes and cost-efficiency information for Cigna customers through the Cigna Centers of Excellence (COE) program; groups that do not qualify for any Quality and/or
+Cigna Centers of Excellence pathway to achieve Cigna Care Designation

-Cost-efficiency inclusions are evaluated for COE to CCD inclusion pathway.
+We evaluate hospital-stay outcomes and cost-efficiency information for Cigna customers through the Cigna Centers of Excellence (COE) program; groups that do not qualify for any Quality and/or Cost-efficiency inclusions are evaluated for COE to CCD inclusion pathway.
 The pathway provides a 10 percent bump to the quality score and a 10 percent reduction to the cost score.
 Group criteria for this inclusion pathway are:

-- At least one admission to COE hospital for the diagnostic-related groups (DRGs) in the latest COE evaluation program - Group achieves a minimum Quality ranking of 70 percent - At least 25 percent of the providers in the group are affiliated with a COE
+- At least 10 admissions to COE hospital for the diagnostic-related groups (DRGs) in the latest COE evaluation program - At least 25 percent of the providers in the group are affiliated with a COE

-2022 Provider evaluation methodology changes
+2023 Provider evaluation methodology changes

-Changes to our 2022 provider evaluation methodology are outlined below:
+Changes to our 2023 provider evaluation methodology are outlined below: